WeSpeakEnglish/ANTIRTOS_C/README.md

 ```c
 Q4_Revoke(your_func_1);
 ```
-All functions are handled and executed automatically.
+**All functions are handled and executed automatically.
 Do not waste time—keep interrupts extremely fast and never lose them!
+Use ANTIRTOS**